 Program changes can be submitted for upcoming semesters before the last day of final registration.
 Programs are not changed for previous terms or terms that are currently in progress.
 It is recommended that students speak to their academic advisor and a financial aid representative before changing their program.

-- Visit the CTC home page.

-- Click on Enrollment

-- Click on Records Office
+- Visit the CTC home page. - Click on Admissions on the top right side of the page. - Click on Change of Program from the drop-down menu.

-- On the left hand menu, click on Change of Program; fill out the form and submit.